 Unlike hard disk drives (HDDs), NAND flash memory cannot overwrite existing data they must first erase old data before writing new data to the same location.
 With SSDs, Garbage Collection (GC) is the name for the process of relocating existing data to new locations and allowing the surrounding invalid data to be erased.
-Flash memory is divided into blocks, which is further divided in pages.
+Flash memory is subdivided into blocks, and these blocks are divided into pages.
 Data can be written directly into an empty page, but only whole blocks can be erased.
 Therefore, to reclaim the space taken up by invalid data, all the valid data from one block must be first copied and written into the empty pages of a new block.
-Only then can the invalid data in the original block be erased, making it ready for new valid data to be written.
+It is then that the invalid data in the original block be erased, making it ready for new valid data to be written.

 SSD TRIM Command.

 The TRIM command enables the OS to notify the SSD that old data is no longer valid about the time it deletes the logical block addresses from its logical table.
-The advantage of the TRIM command is that it enables the SSD’s GC to skip the invalid data rather than moving it, thus saving time not rewriting the invalid data.
+The TRIM command enables the SSD’s GC to skip the invalid data rather than moving it, thus saving time not rewriting the invalid data.
 This results in a reduction of the number of erase cycles on the flash memory and enables higher performance during writes.
-The SSD doesn’t need to immediately delete or garbage collect these locations it just marks them as no longer valid.
+The SSD doesn’t Garbage collect these locations it marks them as no longer valid.